What is ‘truth?’

-Naively, I used to think there was a holistic and noble answer to this question; a question I’ve not often considered in any signficant depth until at least the past several years.
+At one point in life, I used to think there was a holistic and simple answer to this question; a question I’d not often considered in depth until at least the last several years.

 Deliberate disinformation goes back several hundred years; the first formally documented instance of fantastical reports published by a newspaper — and distributed to the masses — can be traced back to The New York Sun in 1835 (“The great moon hoax,” n.d.) which repeatedly printed a string of false stories about weird sightings made by British astronomer John Herschel (Sir John Herschel, 1st baronet, n.d.).

 False-yet-deliberately-reported sightings included “goat-like creatures with blue skin, a temple made of polished sapphire, and giant man-bats that spent their days collecting fruit and holding animated conversations” (Standage, 2017).

 The bluster of yesteryear’s fake news, however, pales in comparison to today’s highly-charged partisan style, which insidiously aims to mislead in order to “damage an agency, entity, or person, and/or gain financially or politically often using sensationalist, dishonest, or outright fabricated headlines to increase readership” (Fake News, 2017) or to increase (the loyalty of) one’s following.

 Let’s put fake news aside for a moment.

 The leap between the 1835 version of fake news and today’s harmful iteration of it is far and wide and deserves far more exploration than this post intends.
 I look forward to possibly writing more about the modern-twist to fake news over the coming months, as time permits.